rsedevnet/bmsnav/README.md

 <a name="privacy"></a>
 ## Privacy

-BMSNav does _not_ store any data related to its users, period.
+BMSNav does _not_ collect or store any data related to its users, period.